 All their templates are written for the web, marketing, and software industries.
-They don’t have much in the way of templates written for other industries, the design of the templates varies massively.
+They don’t have much in the way of templates written for other industries, and the design of the templates varies massively.

 It’s just old.
 What kind of complaints do you have about a 10-year-old car that hasn’t been serviced?
 The major worrying complaint that pops up time and time again is the ‘Accept proposal’ button not working for clients.
-This isn’t something we’ve experienced personally but a quick look on any review sites and you’ll see it in all different shapes and sizes.
+This isn’t something we’ve experienced personally, but a quick look on any review site and you’ll see it in all different shapes and sizes.

 We have a lot to thank them for.
 They were the pioneer of the proposal management software industry and they deserve the respect and success they’ve had.
-Despite the formidable content library, they haven’t modernised the software and have been overtaken by younger and more hungry proposal software businesses.
+Despite the formidable content library, they haven’t modernized the software and have been overtaken by younger and more hungry proposal software businesses.

-Proposify has in a lot of ways kept up with modern design standards to a point.
+Proposify has, in a lot of ways, kept up with modern design standards to a point.
 Their software is appealing to look at and its proposal process is nice and user-friendly.
-Their proposal viewer (the bit your clients will look at) looks a little dated but as long as your proposal itself looks good then this shouldn’t be too much of a distraction.
+Their proposal viewer (the bit your clients will look at) looks a little dated, but as long as your proposal itself looks good, this shouldn’t be too much of a distraction.